WordPress is free open-source software used to build websites, blogs and apps.

 Plugins and themes

-Earlier, I mentioned plugins and themes; the components that compliment the WordPress software.
+Earlier, I mentioned plugins and themes; the components that complement the WordPress software.
 Let me explain a bit more about each of them.

 What is a WordPress plugin?